 Do Less goals

 Do Less goals are a feature of the premium subscription plans.
 They work almost exactly the same way, but you want to be above the bright red line on a Do More, and below it on a Do Less.
 There are a few extra quirks, but if you're trying to wind down a bad habit, Do Less goals might be the goal type you want.
-(But if you want to go cold turkey, we recommend you try a Do More first.)
+That said, Do More goals can be turned to the same effect (+1 whenever you manage a day without doing the thing, or under the acceptable threshold for the thing).

 If you're looking for information on Pessimistic Presumptive Reports, you can check below for a quick overview, or on the dedicated page for the details.